-Contemporary tourism is a mass phenomenon with global implications for economic, social and cultural areas, and its evolution over a territory represents a source involved in the social and economic development.
+Contemporary tourism is a mass phenomenon with global implications for economic, social and cultural areas, and its evolution over a territory, represents a source involved in the social and economic development.

-The challenges of society in which we live are increasing more and more and the sustainable development is at present a historical opportunity for contemporary society to catalyze an economy.
-Therefore, we must acknowledge that sustainable development is no longer an option, it has become a necessity.
+The challenges of society in which we live are increasingly more and include more sectors, and the sustainable development is at present a historical opportunity for contemporary society to catalyze an economy more proof; Therefore, we must acknowledge that sustainable development is no longer an option, it has become a necessity.

-Exploitation and promotion of the most inedited tourist zone is based on the combination of types of tourism and tourist activities, all in the context of regional and local economic growth.
+Exploitation and promotion of the most inedited tourist zone is based on the combination of types of tourism and tourist activities, all in the context of regional and local economic growth, but stability could be affected if the sole purpose is financial gain, regardless of the damage inflicted on the environment and the community.

-Tourism Focuses on Society
+Tourism focuses on society

-Social values of our society that have manifested through a continuous rebellion, corruption, unjust laws, social stratification, environmental destruction and a class leading indifferent, profit-oriented are the result of collective ignorance of the two most basic perceptions that individuals may have about reality-changing appearance of natural and symbiotic laws. (Şerban, 2008)
+Social values of our society that have manifested through a continuous rebellion, corruption, unjust laws, social stratification, environmental destruction and a class leading indifferent, profit-oriented are the result of collective ignorance of the two most basic perceptions that individuals may have about reality-changing appearance of natural and symbiotic laws.

-We need to understand and acknowledge that all systems are changing.
-This means that we must be open to new information all the time, even if it threatens our current system of beliefs.
-Unfortunately, the contemporary society was unable to understand that and established institutions continue to paralyze the maintaining of outdated social structures.
+We need to understand and acknowledge that all systems are changing, it means that we must be open to new information all the time, even if it threatens our current system of beliefs.
+Unfortunately, today's society was unable to understand that and established institutions continue to paralyze the maintaining of an outdated social structures.

-Today, the society is composed of a series of institutions- from political, legal or religious institutions to social class institutions, family values and specialized occupations.
+Today, the society is composed of a series of institutions- from political institutions, legal institutions, religious institutions to institutions of social class, family values and specialized occupations.
 Profound influence is evident on these structures in shaping our perspectives and understanding.
-Despite de fact that social institutions and systems are direct and conditioned us, it appears that there is no system treated with more detachment as environment system.
-Therefore, responsible tourism is an alternative that contributes to the protection of natural resources and to the economic development of tourist activities.
-These two aspects support stability between the local community and the adepts of the environment.
+However, of all social institutions and systems that are direct and conditioned us, it appears that there is no system treated with more detachment as environment system.
+Therefore, responsible tourism is an alternative that contributes both to the protection of natural resources and economic development of tourist activities.
+The dovetail of these two aspects support a stability between the demands of the tourism industry, the adepts of the environment and the local community.

-Risks in the last period of modernity produce consistently irreversible damage; its effects are not instantaneous and very rarely to be viewed, affecting people and organizations both - spatially (some geographical areas being more exposed to certain types of risk than others) and temporally (some of the effects of such acts can affect generations later).
-(Serban, 2008)
+The risks in the last period of modernity produce consistently irreversible damage; their effects are not instantaneous and very rarely to be view, affecting people and organizations differed both - spatial (some geographical areas being more exposed to certain types of risk than others) and temporal (some of the effects of such acts can affect generations later).

-Therefore, it is important to bring a revolution in the human mind, a radical revolution, which can no longer accept the old rules and practices.
-Specifically, you must keep in mind that the tourist heritage provides development opportunities on many areas and may be seriously threatened.
-Responsibility should constitute an important segment in any tourist activity.
+Therefore, it is important to bring a revolution in the human mind, a radical revolution which can no longer accept the old rules and practices.
+Specifically, you must keep in mind that the tourist heritage providing development opportunities on many areas, may be seriously threatened, that sense of responsibility should constitute an important segment in any tourist activity.